Joselyne123/News_API/README.md

 # User Story
 .
 As a user, I would like to see various news sources on the homepage of the application.
 .
-As a user, I would also want to select a news source and see all news articles from the selected news source in the application.
+As a user, I would also want to select a news source and see all news articles from the selected news ource in the application.